ivopr/tamagui-expo/README.md

 # Tamagui Expo Starter
 This is a starter template for [Expo](https://expo.dev) using [Tamagui](https://tamagui.dev).
 In this template you get out of the box:
-- I18n (WIP)
+- I18n
-- Light and Dark Themes
+- MobX and MobX Persist Store already configured
-- Expo Dev Client ready
+- Light and Dark Themes with persistence
 - Semantic Release already configured with everything you might want
 - EAS (Expo Application Services) profiles already configured
 - Different icons for different app types (Dev Client, Beta and Production)